noir-lang/noir/docs/docs/dev_docs/contracts/portals/main.md

 When performing multiple cross-chain calls in one action it is important to consider the order of the calls.
 Say for example, that you want to perform a uniswap trade on L1 because you are a whale and slippage on L2 is too damn high.

-You would practically, withdraw funds from the rollup, swap them on L1, and then deposit the swapped funds back into the rollup.
+Practically, you would withdraw funds from the rollup, swap them on L1, and then deposit the swapped funds back into the rollup.
 This is a fairly simple process, but it requires that the calls are done in the correct order.
 For one, if the swap is called before the funds are withdrawn, the swap will fail.
 And if the deposit is called before the swap, the funds might get lost!

 As message boxes only will allow the recipient portal to consume the message, we can use this to our advantage to ensure that the calls are done in the correct order.
 Say that we include a designated "caller" in the messages, and that the portal contract checks that the caller matches the designated caller or designated is address(0) (anyone can call).
 When the message are to be consumed on L1, it can compute the message as seen below: